 Structural engineers combine science and art to design and build our world's infrastructure to safely resist natural and man-made forces.
 Buildings, bridges, stadiums, off-shore and other civil facilities define the traditional core focus of structural engineers.
-At the periphery of the field, structural engineering extends more broadly to share common interests with mechanical, aerospace and naval engineering for the design of often large, complex systems including power plants, pipelines, aerospace vehicles and ships-submarines.
+Structural engineering can also extend to the design of large, complex systems including power plants, pipelines, aerospace vehicles and ships-submarines.

 Learn More About the Structural Engineering Program